 Streamline incident management

-Create a channel like #support-incidents specially for coordinating emergency messaging and invite representatives from legal, public relations, sales or the executive team to keep messaging consistent across the board.
+Create a channel like #support-incidents especially for coordinating emergency messaging and invite representatives from legal, public relations, sales, or the executive team to keep messaging consistent across the board.

 Updates and announcements

 With Slack, sharing important updates with your support team has never been easier.
-Organise and name channels in a way that makes information, procedures and policies easier for people to find.
+Organize and name channels in a way that makes information, procedures, and policies easier for people to find.

 Tip: Try naming your support team-related channels with a standard prefix like #support- or #ce- (short for customer experience).

-📣 #support-announcements: Create a channel just for important news – such as when policies change, new teammates are hired or when someone receives a promotion.
-Keep chatter to a minimum by redirecting conversations to more appropriate channels and encouraging people to only use emoji reactions to show support or acknowledge updates.
+📣 #support-announcements: Create a channel just for important news — like when policies change, new teammates are hired, or when someone receives a promotion.
+Keep chatter to a minimum by redirecting conversations to more appropriate channels and encouragiTng people to only use emoji reactions to show support or acknowledge updates.

-📊 #support-stats: To get a snapshot of how busy their support team are, managers can connect help desk tools to Slack and get hourly updates in a channel.
-The time you’ll save by connecting all of your services, updates and data in one place will help your whole team work more efficiently and with more visibility and insight.
+📊 #support-stats: To get a snapshot of how busy their support team is, managers can connect help desk tools to Slack and get hourly updates in a channel.
+The time you’ll save by connecting all of your services, updates, and data in one place will help your whole team work more efficiently and with more visibility and insight.